uchicago-library/library_website/README.md

 therefore is excluded from this public repository by our `.gitignore` file.

-`secrets.py` is part of a separate repository hosted on `vault.lib.uchicago.edu`.
-To install it, you need to:
+`secrets.py` is part of a separate repository called `lw-config`, which is hosted on `vault.lib.uchicago.edu`.
+To install it, you need
+to:

 - obtain permission to clone repositories owned by the `wagtail` user on `vault`
-- clone the repository down: `git clone wagtail@vault.lib.uchicago.edu:/data/vault/lw-config`
+- clone the repository down: `cd ~ && git clone wagtail@vault.lib.uchicago.edu:/data/vault/lw-config`
+- install `secrets.py` into the `library_website` project: `cd /path/to/library_website && make secrets`

 To obtain permission to clone repositories owned by the `wagtail` user on `vault`, please contact our system administrators.
+The `make secrets` rule does the following:

+- pulls down the latest changes from whatever branch in the `lw-config` repository you have checked out on your machine
+- copies `secrets.py` from the `lw-config` repository into where our Wagtail site expects it to be, which is `./library_website/settings` within the `library_website` project

 ### Local Configuration File